 - Reduce feelings of stress, anxiety, and fatigue

-Stretching does have a lot of similarities to massage as we talk about its benefits.
-But its primary benefit is to relieve the tightness and tension that’s built up in your muscles when you’ve used (and over-used) them.
+Stretching has many similarities to massage as we talk about its benefits.
+But its primary benefit is relieving the tightness and tension built up in your muscles when you’ve used (and over-used) them.

-Having an excellent, effective stretch can increase the blood flow to your muscles, leading to a better range of motion that helps your joints stay in alignment.
+An excellent, effective stretch can increase the blood flow to your muscles, leading to a better range of motion that helps your joints stay aligned.

 What’s stretching good for?